 val conversationId = intent!!.getIntExtra(EXTRA_CONVERSATION_ID_KEY, -1)

-// And search our database for that conversation
+// Searches the database for that conversation.

 val conversation = YourAppConversation.getById(conversationId)

-// are addressed in a section below.
+// are addressed in a later section.

 when (intent.action) {